hitesh1157/AndroidStudio/README.md

 The app performs the following operations on the table 'query2' -

     Add tuple
-    Edit tuple by deleting the previous version of the tuple and assigning then new unique query_id and on the table 'user' -
+    Edit tuple by deleting the previous version of the tuple and assigning the new tuple, a new unique query_id and on the table 'user' -

     Add tuple which stores login credentials of registered user